ulfsri/fsri-compartments-2018/README.md

 The info directory contains a plaintext __.csv__ channel list that is referenced by the plotting script to properly map data channels to their respective sensor groups, add labels to the chart legends, and assign the file names of the charts that are generated.
 Additional information about the instrumentation including a dimensioned floor plan of sensor locations can be found here: [02_Info/README.md](02_Info/README.md)

 ## 03_Scripts
 A single Python script, __plot.py__, is included in the scripts directory.
 When executed, the script generates __.pdf__ graphs that contain data plots from each sensor group for every experiment.
 In conjunction with Matplotlib, Seaborn is used to style the graph.
-If seaborn is not already installed, it can be added by the following:
+If Seaborn is not already installed, it can be added by the following:
 ```
 pip install seaborn
 ```